 Terms of Stay and B-1 Visa Extensions

-Business workers in the United States on a B-1 visa are only permitted to work in the United States for one year after arriving.
+Business workers in the United States on a B-1 visa are only permitted to work in the United States for one-year after arriving.
 Extensions can be granted by the U.S. in periods of up to six months, but only if the visa holder can prove that the business operation is continuing throughout the entire extension period.
 Unless upon cancellation from the United States government, a B-1 visa is valid until the expiration date stated on the visa.
 If an individual has an expired passport but an active visa, the visa page should not be removed from the invalid passport since it can be used with a new and valid passport.

 Though a person may obtain a B-1 visa, it does not guarantee them automatic access to enter the United States.
 Authorities are granted the power to deny visa holders admission into the country; they can also determine a set period of time that the holder is allowed to stay in the United States.
 An immigration official is required to authorize admission to the visa holder when entering.
-Form I-94 is stamped during this process, which is the Record of Arrival – Departure.
+Form I-94 is stamped during this process, which is the Record of Arrival — Departure.
 This form validates the amount of designated time that the immigrant is allowed in the U.S. Form I-539 must be filed with the USCIS if the visa holder plans to stay longer than the time that has been granted.
-They have sole discretion over whether or not to approve a person’s request to extend their stay in the United States.
+They have sole discretion over whether to approve a person’s request to extend their stay in the United States.

 Speak to an Immigration Attorney Today

 It is essential for a B-1 visa applicant to have proper knowledge of the application process and qualifications.
 However, it is important to remember that applications can become complicated, especially when extra information or evidence is required.
 Our immigration attorneys have years of experience when working with visitor visas and can help assist you throughout the entire B-1 visa application process.
 We work with our clients at our office or through the phone to help move their case forward and potentially qualify for a visitor visa.
-Call or contact the immigration attorneys at Johnson & Masumi, PC today for a free consultation regarding a B-1 visa.
+Call or contact the immigration attorneys at Johnson & Masumi, PC today for a consultation regarding a B-1 visa.